Martin Puryear's "Ladder for Booker T. Washington"

 How are the philosophy and legacy of Booker T. Washington reflected in the features of Martin Puryear’s artwork, "Ladder for Booker T. Washington?"

-At the end of this lesson students will be able to: perceive and describe artistic qualities, craftsmanship, and connotations of 20th century African American artist Martin Puryear’s "Ladder for Booker T. Washington."
+Perceive and describe artistic qualities, craftsmanship, and connotations of 20th century African American artist Martin Puryear’s "Ladder for Booker T. Washington."

 Explain Booker T. Washington’s promotion of African American self-advancement through education, the virtues of hard work, and service to the community.